MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-deploy-windows-agent-manually.md

 - If you would like to install the Nano Server agent using the Discovery Wizard, from the command line or automate the deployment using a script or other automation solution, review [Install Agent on Nano Server](manage-deploy-windows-agent-nano.md).

 - To learn how to upgrade the agent on Windows computers from a previous version, see [How to upgrade an agent to System Center Operations Manager](deploy-upgrade-agents.md).

 - To understand how to manage the configuration settings of a Windows agent and options available, review [Configuring Windows Agents](~/scom/manage-deploy-config-windows-agent.md).

-- Review [Uninstall Agent from Windows-based Computers](~/scom/manage-uninstall-windows-agent.md) to understand what options and steps need to be performed to properly uninstall  the agent from your Windows computers.
+- To understand what options and steps need to be performed to properly uninstall  the agent from your Windows computers, review [Uninstall Agent from Windows-based Computers](~/scom/manage-uninstall-windows-agent.md).